Fennel and radish salad

 Lettuce seedlings monthly.

-We try to make sure that every month we've got a row of mixed, tiny lettuce-seedlings like this coming up; fresh from the garden they form the basis of every good salad, rich in nutrients.
+We try to make sure that every month of the year we've got a row of mixed, tiny lettuce-seedlings like this; fresh from the garden they form the basis of every good salad, rich in nutrients.

 The iceberg doesn't count; it is not a green and, though loved by the world, as far as I am concerned has little virtue.
 No wonder so many folk hate a lettuce-salad.